groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/set-timeout-for-loading-external-resources-contained-by-a-document.md

 In the 19.12 version and earlier, the default timeout was 100 seconds.
 It may slow rendering when a service that provides external resources is down.

 Since the 19.12 version, the default timeout is 30 seconds.
-Besides that, you can specify the desired timeout using the [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions) object.
+Besides that, you can specify the desired timeout using [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions).

 This feature is supported for the [Word Processing File Formats](https://docs.fileformat.com/word-processing/).